nijos/AggregateGridPCF/README.md

  you are always welcome to commit enhancements to this repo.

  Known bugs.
- 1. Count is considering nul values also.
+ 1. Count is considering null values also.
  2. NAN error on some scenarios.